Edward Iliffe, 1st Baron Iliffe: Public service and honours

 During the First World War, Iliffe was Controller of the Machine Tool Department at the Ministry of Munitions.
 For this service he was appointed a Commander of the Order of the British Empire in the 1918 Birthday Honours.

 Iliffe was knighted in 1922.
 On 22 June 1933 he was raised to the peerage as Baron Iliffe, of Yattendon in the County of Berkshire, where he lived at Yattendon Court.

 He worked with the Association of the British Chambers of Commerce for many years and was the president of the association in 1932.

 During the Second World War, he served as chairman of the Duke of Gloucester's Red Cross and St John Appeal and helped raise more than £50 million, for which he was promoted to Knight Grand Cross of the Order of the British Empire in 1946.

 Iliffe also served as president of the Trustees of the Shakespeare Memorial Theatre, Stratford-upon-Avon, from 1933 to 1958, and president of the International Lawn Tennis Club of Great Britain from 1945 to 1959.
 In 1946 he served as Master of the Worshipful Company of Clockmakers.

 In 1937, Iliffe donated Allesley Hall and the surrounding acreage to the Coventry City Council.

 Personal life

-Iliffe married Charlotte, daughter of Henry Gilding, in 1902, and they had a son and a daughter.
+Iliffe married Charlotte Gilding, daughter of Henry Gilding, in 1902, and they had two sons and a daughter.
 He died in July 1960 in London, aged 83, and was succeeded in the barony by his son, Langton.